Search Results for

 100 5.4

-When laying out your board, it is best to keep the crystal as close as possible to the SoC so the oscillator traces are as short as possible.
+When laying out your board, it is best to keep the crystal as close as possible to the SoC.
 The oscillator circuit should also be surrounded by a grounded guard ring or ground plane on the same layer to reduce noise.
-There should also be a ground plane on a layer underneath the oscillator circuit.
-The oscillator ground plane should be connected to the closest SoC ground pin.

 QuadSPI External Flash